yorkrobotlab/yrk/docs/introduction.rst

    **1.1** *[Dec 2019]* Navigation switch changed to surface-mount model, support for 3.5mm screw terminals for motors added.

-This document assumes PCBs have been manufactured and all components assembled **(see separate documentation for PCB construction)**
+This document assumes PCBs have been manufactured and all components assembled **(see separate documentation for PCB construction)**.
+The PCBs have been designed using Autodesk Eagle software and are both 2-layer construction, designed to conform to Eurocircuits
+Class 6 design guidelines.
-The schematic diagrams and layout documents are included as Appendices.
+Information about the Eagle CAD source files, schematic diagrams and layout documents can be found in the :ref:`schematics` section.
 Both PCBs are two-layer boards and designed to be both relatively cheap to manufacture and relatively easy to assemble.

 ========  ================